folio-org/okapi/doc/security.md

 * The user passes this token in all requests to Okapi.
 * Okapi calls the authorization module to verify that we have a valid user, and that this user has permission to make the request.
+* The modules can make further calls to other modules, via Okapi.
+Again they pass the token on, and Okapi passes it to the authorization module to validate it.
+Occasionally Okapi can pass on an improved token, if the module has special permissions.

 ## Authentication